 Aswan airport is approximately 16 kms away from the city center in Aswan.
 There are 3-4 daily flights operated by EgyptAir Express and Air Cairo from Aswan to Abu Simbel .
 The ticket prices for these flights typically vary from 2000 EGP to 2500 EGP depending on the time of booking and seat availability.
 A domestic flight from Aswan gets you there in approximately 30 minutes and you can spend about 2 hours at the temples.
 There are few Hotels in Abu Simbel if you opt to stay overnight.
 Many people chose to go as a day trip as there is nothing much to do apart from the Temple.

 - Nile Cruise from Aswan to Lake Nasser

 This is the most expensive way to reach Abu Simbel from Aswan, also the most expensive.
 Most of the cruise starts from Aswan on Monday and require four days to reach Abu Simbel.
 From Abu Simbel, they mostly return on Friday and take three days to return to Aswan.
 One way booking is also possible, and you can return either by air or road from Abu Simbel.
 The typical price range of the Nile cruises starts from 4000 EGP onwards per person depending on the class of luxury for one side journey.
 Please, be aware that in case of insufficient bookings, these cruises may get cancelled at the last moment

-If you are not part of a packaged tour and you choose to go by road from Aswan you can go by private car which is most convenient , go with the mini Bus arranged by budget/medium ranged Hotels (convenient if you are staying in one of those hotels.
+If you are not part of a packaged tour and you choose to go by road from Aswan, you can either (1) Go by private car which is most convenient or (2) Go wby the mini Bus arranged by budget/medium ranged Hotels (convenient if you are staying in one of those hotels.
 You can ask your Hotel if they arrange such services in advance.
 There is a public bus going from Aswan to Abu Simbel but but it is not reliable for a day trip as the Bus leaves Aswan 8am, reach Abu Simbel 1pm and then leave again to Aswan at 2pm.